 This Russian Revolution who’s who contains brief biographical summaries of significant tsars, tsarists and others associated with the old regime.
-Click or tap links to open or close profiles.
 These profiles have been written by Alpha History authors.

 Sergei Alexandrovich (1857-1905) was a Romanov grand duke and an uncle and brother-in-law of Tsar Nicholas II.
 In 1891 Alexandrovich was appointed governor-general of Moscow, which he ruled with a mix of oppression, charitable works and urban improvements.
 In February 1905, weeks after ‘Bloody Sunday’, Alexandrovich was assassinated by radical SRs, literally blown to pieces when a bomb was tossed on his lap.